Penson122/personal-blog/_posts/2020-10-20-so-you're-making-a-blog.markdown

 ### Leveraging unknowns

-There are various categories of work which inevitably lead to discovery and exploration and unfortunately the only way to avoid hitting those categories of work is to stay in the "known knowns" quadrant and never innovate or learn.
+There are various categories of work which inevitably lead to discovery and exploration and unfortunately the only way to avoid hitting those categories is to stay in the "known knowns" quadrant and never innovate or learn.
 Given this, it's critical to challenge those unknowns directly.
-They represent the greatest amount of risk to a project and should be best understood before proceeding with any other aspects of it.
+They represent the greatest amount of risk to a project and should be best understood before proceeding with any other aspect of it.
 Or rue the day when you need to re-architecture your entire stack because your assumptions bite you very late in the game.

 However these challenges always present a high degree of churn, you'll quickly hit walls in your understanding and it's typically best to scrap the work and retry.
 This is the failing fast model of development.
 Typically pairs best with some hypothesis based on your outcomes.